Vatican bars gay union blessing, says God 'can't bless sin' - WTMJ

 “So it’s possible you could have a ritual where the individuals get blessed to be their committed selves.”

-AP National Writer David Crary in New York, and correspondent Kirsten Grieshaber in Berlin, contributed to this report.
+AP writers David Crary in New York, Kirsten Grieshaber in Berlin and Almudena Calatrava in Buenos Aires contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.